chrismartintx/chrismartintx.github.io/index.md

 ### about me
-born and raised in Texas.  father of three, nerd, and occasional ultramarathon runner.  i dig tech, car culture, physical sciences, progressive house, yoga, water, and sunshine.
+born and raised in Texas.  father of three, nerd, and occasional ultramarathon runner.  i dig tech, car culture, physical sciences, progressive house, yoga, water, and sunshine.  if i am not outside, i spend a lot of time thinking of new ways to use my homelab... and a bit of minecraft with the kids.

 <a href="mailto:chris@chrismartintx.com">email</a> • <a href="https://pgp.chrismartintx.com/" target="window">pgp</a> • <a rel="me" href="https://twit.social/@chrismartintx">mastodon</a>
 ### employment